How virtual Walking Football forged friendships during lockdown

 The We Are Undefeatable project put together a squad of 14 players living with long-term health conditions, many of whom had not taken part in a sport for years, if at all.

-Jane, aged 64, Marie, aged 60, and Kiera, aged 62, from Yatton signed up for the group to improve their health and fitness.
+Jane Morgan, aged 64, Marie Hall, aged 60, and Kiera Walters, aged 62, from Yatton signed up for the group to improve their health and fitness.

 Speaking to the trio over Zoom, they explained how they have trained for football over video calls.